 * - in version 0.9.4 and later- see also Microsoft bcdedit command line options page

 In the latest version of the tool for the general public the user can create and change the value of more than 140 properties/elements of BCD objects.
 Other similar utilities give access to not more than 20 properties.

 All used constants, names, objects and elements are as defined by Microsoft.
 There is no difference if you use bcdedit utility or Visual BCD Editor for creating, changing or deleting objects or elements in BCD store as the tool uses standard Microsoft programming interface for BCD access.

 Runtime requirements: .NET Framework 2.0 (and/or .NET 4 with simple fix of configuration file).

 The tool has not been fully tested on GPT/UEFI and Windows 7/8 but editing should be possible on all elements.
 Repair and export/import of BCD should work as well.

-Accompanying Dual-boot Repair tool is part of Visual BCD package and needs .NET Framework 2.0 and Windows XP as minimum.
+Accompanying Dual-boot Repair tool is part of Visual BCD package(also available as separate download) and needs .NET Framework 2.0 or .NET 4 and Windows XP as a minimum.

 It can repair the MBR, partition boot records (PBR), Windows BCD and the disk structure by simple selections and clicks.
 The tool offers automatic one-click dual-boot repair for non-booting Windows 10/8/7/Vista in the scenario of a dual or multi boot system with Windows 10/8/7/Vista/XP.
 Windows bootmgr problems are fixed as well.